IgniteUI/igniteui-react-examples/samples/excel/excel-library/working-with-sparklines/README.md

 import { WorkbookFormat } from 'igniteui-react-excel';
 import { WorksheetRegion } from 'igniteui-react-excel';

-import { IgrLiveGridModule } from 'igniteui-react-grids';
+import { IgrDataGridModule } from 'igniteui-react-grids';
-import { IgrLiveGrid } from 'igniteui-react-grids';
+import { IgrDataGrid } from 'igniteui-react-grids';
 import { IgrTextColumn } from 'igniteui-react-grids';
 import { IgrTemplateColumn, IIgrCellTemplateProps } from 'igniteui-react-grids';
 import { IgrTemplateCellUpdatingEventArgs } from 'igniteui-react-grids';